kmve/kmve.github.io/_posts/2017-09-22-test-atmn-in-python-3.markdown

 (venv) $ pip install pytest
 {% endhighlight %}

-This should install the latest version of python (at the time of writing the version is 3.2.2).
+This should install the latest version of pytest (at the time of writing the version is 3.2.2).

 In a new project folder, create a new file named *test_file_example.py* and enter the following contents: